 Psychometric tests are somewhat like aptitude tests, in that they consist of a series of questions and quizzes—not about the matter at hand (in this case, a job) but about more general things.They are designed to figure out what sort of person you are and how likely you are to exhibit certain behaviors, which might tie into your propensity to succeed at a job, pay back a loan, or purchase a specific item.

 According to the British Psychological Society, they are called psychometric tests “because psychological theories of human behaviour and its measurement have been used in their construction.”
 Think of it as sort of a real world Voight-Kampff test.

 Uber uses two types of standardized psychometrics tests in Mexico to gauge how prone somebody is to violence, criminal association, robbery, and substance abuse, says Juan Jose Fernandez Gallardo, who runs safety and operations for the company in Latin America.

-“In Guadalajara everyone knows somebody who knows somebody in a drug cartel.”
 The test results help create a shortlist of applicants who are interviewed by psychologists.
 Finally, all applicants still in the running go through a drug test.

 Acceptance rates vary by city—and by the specific circumstances of the city.
 “In Guadalajara everyone knows somebody who knows somebody in a drug cartel,” says Gallardo.
 In cities like that, where organized crime has made deep in-roads, acceptance rates tend to be lower, perhaps around 60% of applicants.
 In places like Mexico City, acceptance rates tend to be higher, around 75%.
 Uber now uses psychometric testing in six cities in Mexico as well as in cities in Peru and Chile, with Brazil to join soon.